gregorywmorris/cdnow-customer-value/README.md

 * **Skewed Distribution:** The distribution is heavily right-skewed, indicating that most customers spend relatively little, while a few customers spend significantly more.
 This is typical in many businesses where a small number of customers account for a large portion of revenue.
 * **Majority Low Spend:** The majority of customers have a total spend below $2,000, indicating a large base of low-spending customers.
-* **High-Value Customers:** There are outliers with very high total spends.
+* **High-Value Customers:** There are outliers with very high total spend.
 These customers are likely very loyal and represent a significant portion of the business's revenue.
 Special attention to these customers can ensure their continued engagement and satisfaction.

 #### Spend vs Frequency

 * **Positive Correlation:** There is a positive correlation between the number of purchases and total spending.
 Customers who make more purchases tend to spend more overall.
-* **Recent Engagement and Spending:** Customers with spend_90_flag of 1.0 (orange points) are generally more frequent buyers and have higher total spending, indicating that recent engagement correlates with higher spending.
+* **Recent Engagement and Spending:** Customers who purchased in the last 90 days (orange points) are generally more frequent buyers and have higher total spending, indicating that recent engagement correlates with higher spending.
-* **Re-Engagement Opportunity:** Customers with spend_90_flag of 0.0 (blue points) who have high total spends but have not purchased in the last 90 days are prime candidates for re-engagement campaigns.
+* **Re-Engagement Opportunity:** Customers who have not purchased in the last 90 days (blue points) and have high total spend are prime candidates for re-engagement campaigns.
 This suggests that while they were previously high spenders, they may need incentives to make new purchases.

 #### Spend by Spend Flag

-* **Higher Spend with Recent Purchases:** Customers with a spend_90_flag of 1.0 have a higher median total spend compared to those with a spend_90_flag of 0.0.
+* **Higher Spend with Recent Purchases:** Customers who purchased in the last 90 days have a higher median total spend compared to those who have not.
 This indicates that recent engagement is associated with higher spending.
 * **Value of Recent Engagement:** The higher spend of recently engaged customers highlights the importance of continuous customer interaction to drive revenue.
-* **Targeting High-Spend Dormant Customers:** There are customers with high total spend among those with spend_90_flag of 0.0.
+* **Targeting High-Spend Dormant Customers:** There are customers with high total spend among those who have purchased in the last 90 days.
 Targeting these customers with personalized marketing efforts could potentially reactivate their spending behavior.

 ### Customer Segmentation